Kernel Self-Attention in Deep Multiple Instance Learning: Methods

 \subsection{Self-Attention in Multiple Instance Learning}

-The pipeline of our method consists of four steps.
-First, the bag (e.g. fragments of the image) goes through the Convolutional Neural Network (CNN) in order to obtain representations for the instances.
+The pipeline of our method, which applies Self-Attention into Attention-based MIL Pooling (SA-AbMILP), consists of four steps.
+First, the bag's images are passed through the Convolutional Neural Network (CNN) to obtain their representations.
 Those representations are used by the self-attention module (with dot product or the other kernels) to integrate dependencies of the instances into the process.
 Feature vectors with integrated dependencies are used as the input for the AbMILP module to obtain one fixed-sized vector for each bag.
-Such a vector can be passed to the successive Fully-Connected (FC) layers of the network.
+Such a vector can be passed to successive Fully-Connected (FC) layers of the network.
 The whole pipeline is presented in Fig.~\ref{fig:MIL_SA}.
-In order to make this method self-contained, below, we describe self-attention and particular kernels.
+In order to make this work self-contained, below, we describe self-attention and particular kernels.